VPAT - MacOS App Accessibility Conformance Report

 Exceptions include:

-• The text 'your description above... can help' associated with the 'description' edit field is not announced by the screen reader on the Story from the Script screen
+• The text 'your description above... can help' associated with the 'description' edit field is not announced by the screen reader on the Story from the Script screen.

 Partially Supports

-• The screen reader announces the hidden content behind the overlay on the Story from the Script screen
+• The screen reader announces the hidden content behind the overlay on the Story from the Script screen.

-• The screen reader focus is not moving directly to the modal content on the Story from the Script and Start from a Document screens
+• The screen reader announces the hidden content after selecting the 'History' button on the Story from Script screen.

 Supports